 Contact the Butterfly House at (314) 577-0888 ext.
-2 or visit the Project Pollinator website at butterflyhouse.org/ projectpollinator for more information.
+2 or visit the Project Pollinator website at butterflyhouse.org/projectpollinator for more information.
 Together, we can work to restore habitats and improve the health of native pollinators.

 The Garden's Teen Programs engage teens in a network of opportunities through foundational programming based in several core areas: environmental education, field research, service learning, gardening, and connecting with nature.
-We engage and equip teens with the knowledge, understanding, skills, and passion to make environmentally informed, sustainable decisions that are needed now more than ever.
+We engage and equip teens with the knowledge, understanding, skills, and passion to make environmentally informed, sustainable decisions.
 For more information on these programs, visit mobot.org/teenprograms.